kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 ### CamingoCode font

 I like [CamingoCode](https://www.fontsquirrel.com/fonts/camingocode){:target="_blank"}.
 It is quite slick and clear monospaced font and provides distinctive `I`, `l` and `1` glyphs.
-Download ttf files from the link above and install by right clicking on each ttf files.
+Download TTF files from the link above and install by right clicking on each TTF files.

-You can add this to the profile of the Terminal setting.
+You can add this to the profile of the Windows Terminal setting.

 ```sh
 	      	      "fontFace": "CamingoCode",